marnelfr/back-to-laravel/README.md

 to create our fake data according to their relationship.
 But the sub-factory used here should be created as well.

-But from inside our seed, we can also overwrite some of those relationship factory in order to make multiple article be created by a unique user for example.
+But from inside our seeds, we can also overwrite some of those relationship factory in order to make multiple article be created by a unique user for example.